WebAssembly/spec/md-proto/WebAssembly.md

 > The control-flow stack's limit values effectively mark region boundaries in the type stack.
 Regions are required to be nested, and each region's limit value is greater than those of the regions that enclose it.
-Things pushed onto the type stack outside a region cannot be popped from within the region.
+Types pushed onto the type stack outside a region cannot be popped from within the region.

 ##### Type-Sequence Merge